MatiCG/Epitech-Workshop-O/README.md

 You will be guided through the first four exercises, the rest is up to you.
 Don't hesitate to ask for help though !

+for the exercises 1 to 10 yo will have to determine the algorithm complexity of the following functions

 ## Ex 1

 ```c